-On the Sunday within the Octave of Christmas we celebrate the Feast of the Holy Family, a natural continuation of the Christmas season (which lasts for twelve days, until the Feast of the Epiphany on January 6).
+On the Sunday within the Octave of Christmas we celebrate the Feast of the Holy Family, a natural continuation of the Christmas season.
+(The liturgical Christmas season lasts for twelve days, until the Feast of the Epiphany on January 6).
 Part of the Christmas celebration is the inspiration Jesus gives to the family, the basic unit of society all over the world.

 On December 28, 2011, at his Wednesday audience, Pope Benedict XVI spoke of the life of the Holy Family in Nazareth.
 A short excerpt:

 “The house of Nazareth is a school of prayer where we learn to listen, to meditate, to penetrate the deepest meaning of the manifestation of the Son of God, drawing our example from Mary, Joseph and Jesus.

 “The Holy Family is an icon of the domestic Church, which is called to pray together.
 The family is the first school of prayer where, from their infancy, children learn to perceive God thanks to the teaching and example of their parents.
 An authentically Christian education cannot neglect the experience of prayer.
 If we do not learn to pray in the family, it will be difficult to fill this gap later.
 I would, then, like to invite people to rediscover the beauty of praying together as a family, following the school of the Holy Family of Nazareth.”

 1st Reading – Sirach 3:2-6, 12-14

 God sets a father in honor over his children;

 a mother’s authority he confirms over her sons.